-Significant accounting policies used by Hillcrest are disclosed in note 3 to the December 31, 2017 audited annual consolidated financial statements.
+Significant accounting policies and critical accounting estimates used during the year ended December 31, 2018 are disclosed in notes 2 and 3 of the 2018 audited annual consolidated financial statements.
 Preparing financial statements in accordance with IFRS requires management to make certain judgments and estimates.
 Changes to these judgments and estimates could have a material effect on the Company's financial statements and financial position.
-There were no changes to Hillcrest's critical accounting estimates during the period ended June 30, 2018.